-Cheryl and Krieger dated for a while, until she left him because he was too weak to strangle her and the "robot choke arm" just wasn't the same.
+- Cheryl and Krieger dated for a while, until she left him because he was too weak to strangle her and the "robot choke arm" just wasn't the same.

 Cheryl: I'm sorry, but your hands are just too tiny and weak.
 It's like being strangled by a child, which I thought would be hot, but it wasn't!

-Then in Bend It Like Wreckem; after Jimmy and Beezy accidentally knocked the pro soccer player Wreckem out, she takes his brain out and takes care of it, then hugs it while baby-talking it!
+- Heloise from Jimmy Two-Shoes actually becomes depressed when there's destruction and she's not the one causing it.
+Then in "Bend It Like Wreckem"; after Jimmy and Beezy accidentally knocked the pro soccer player Wreckem out, she takes his brain out and takes care of it, then hugs it while baby-talking it!

 "In case we capsize, your seat cushions can function as a headstone!"

 - On Adventure Time, Marceline.
 This makes it hilariously bad when she tries to Play Cyrano for Finn and Princess Bubblegum.

 Marceline: The only thing women love more than fun is excitement.
 She needs to feel her blood pump, man!
 She needs to...BE CHASED BY WOLVES!